A practical guide to the new Claude create files feature

 While these use cases sound pretty great, looking a little closer reveals some serious issues that should give any business a reason to pause.
 The convenience comes with some big trade-offs in security, reliability, and data privacy.

-Prompt injection: A major security blind spot for Claude create files
+Prompt injection is a major security blind spot

 Prompt injection is a massive, unsolved problem in the AI world.
 It’s when malicious instructions, hidden inside files or on websites, trick an AI into doing something it shouldn't.
 Anthropic knows this is a risk.
 Their own support documentation warns that a "bad actor" could use this to read sensitive data from your conversation and send it to an external server.